Patient assistance foundations

 Contact the manufacturer of your medication first to find out about assistance you may be eligible for, or which private foundations are most likely to assist you.

 The following patient assistance foundations may assist with high out-of-pocket costs, such as copays, depending on available funding.
-If an assistance foundation is currently out of funding, check back in a few months to see if funds have become available.
+If an assistance foundation is currently out of funding, check back regularly to see if funds have become available.

 The Assistance Fund is a leading nonprofit organization created to make access to medications a reality for patients who are critically or chronically ill by offering financial support for co-pays, deductibles and insurance premiums.